CV

 Biography

-Pitkänen is known for her highly detailed and carefully assembled analogue paper collage works.
+Pitkänen is known for her highly detailed and carefully assembled paper collages.
 Using recycled books and magazines as her materials, she combines imagery of renaissance paintings with contemporary scientific photographs of space, nature, as well as fashion images and pornography.

 Pitkänen creates seamless, esoteric collage worlds in which the impossible and possible collide.
 Her large scale works consist of hundreds of individually sourced, cut and glued pieces and can take up to a year to complete.

-Pitkänen works and resides in Southern Finland.
+Pitkänen resides in Southern Finland.
 She is a member of the Artists' Association MUU and Espoo Artists Guild.
-Pitkänen's works have been exhibited in KIASMA museum of contemporary art in Helsinki, Rovaniemi art museum, Särestöniemi - museum and Palsa-museum in Finnish Lapland, as well as in Italy, France, Sweden, Germany and the UK.
+Pitkänen's works have been exhibited in KIASMA Museum of Contemporary Art in Helsinki, Rovaniemi Art Museum, Särestöniemi - Museum and Palsa - Museum in Finnish Lapland, as well as in Italy, France, Sweden, Germany and the UK.
 Her works have been used in various publications in ten different countries.

-Pitkänen has also done the calligraphy for the late Kalervo Palsa's first english language translation of Memoirs of a Pensioner (Eläkeläinen muistelee).
+Pitkänen has also done the calligraphy for the late Kalervo Palsa's first English language translation of Memoirs of a Pensioner ("Eläkeläinen muistelee").
+In 2016 she illustrated the Finnish translation of the Poetic Edda.